Homeopathy is a complementary medicine. It’s used as an alternative and natural treatment for certain health conditions.

 This is especially the case for more severe anxiety disorders.
 Ultimately, more — and better — research is needed.

-In fact, the World Health Organization (WHO) issued a warning against using homeopathy for serious illnesses.
+In fact, against using homeopathy for serious illnesses.
 Homeopathy should not replace what your doctor tells you to do.
 It can be used as a complement to other approaches.

 Some forms of anxiety are more serious than others.
 For mild anxiety and stress, however, homeopathy may be a natural remedy that helps you.